Donnie Dacus: Career

 Dacus has performed at major concert venues such as The Hollywood Bowl, Carnegie Hall, Kennedy Center, the Greek Theatre, Dick Clark Live, Pine Knob Music Festival, Merriweather Post Pavilion, Tanglewood, A Week In Central Park, Dr. Pepper Stage, King Biscuit's Concert Hour, Don Kirshner's Rock Concert, Midnight Special, The Olympia in Paris and Summerfest in Milwaukee, and Navy Pier at ChicagoFest, where more than 150,000 people attended.
 Dacus appeared on the front page of the Chicago Tribune and the cover of People magazine during his tenure with the group Chicago, who garnered the Hollywood Walk of Fame award.

-Dacus starred as Woof Dachshund in the film version of Hair, co-starring Treat Williams, Beverly D'Angelo, Annie Golden, and John Savage, and directed by Academy Award winner Miloš Forman.
-Hair opened the Cannes Film Festival in 1979 and was nominated for two Golden Globe Awards.

-Dacus debuted with Chicago following the death of founding member Terry Kath.
-The first album he appeared on was Hot Streets, went to No. 12 and become platinum.
-He also was in the lineup for Chicago 13.
-After the 1979 tour in support of Chicago 13, he was released from the band without an announcement.
-It was the start of a period of personnel changes for Chicago.
+Dacus’ background vocals may be heard on the 1978 Billy Joel song "My Life" alongside his former Chicago bandmate Peter Cetera.

 In 1982, Dacus joined Badfinger with Tom Evans, Mike Gibbins, and Bob Jackson, plus Reed Kailing, who had been lead guitarist with the Grass Roots.

 In 2016, Dacus returned to the spotlight after years away from the music industry by reuniting with several former bandmates.
 In January 2016, he appeared as a guest guitarist alongside former Chicago vocalist and bassist Peter Cetera at a concert at Magic City in Miami, Florida.
 In April 2016, Dacus appeared as a special guest guitarist alongside former Chicago drummer Danny Seraphine and former Chicago percussionist Laudir de Oliveira, in a performance following Chicago's 2016 induction into the Rock and Roll Hall of Fame.